 With nearly 68,000 residents (per the 2010 census), Mount Pleasant trails only Columbia, Charleston and North Charleston in population, and ranks ahead of both Rock Hill and Greenville, each of which classifies itself as a “city.”
 And that’s the way the folks in Mount Pleasant want it.
 The town’s vibe is more about neighborhoods, including nearby beaches at Isle of Palms and Sullivan’s Island, and less about tourism — or it was until recent times.

-That doesn’t mean there isn’t plenty to see and do in Mount Pleasant, starting with the gateway to the town from Charleston: the Charles Ravenel Jr. Bridge, a 2.7-mile span across the Cooper River and Town Creek that opened in 2005, replacing the aging Grace Memorial Bridge (1929) and its companion Pearman Bridge (1966).
+That doesn’t mean there isn’t plenty to see and do in Mount Pleasant, starting with the gateway to the town from Charleston: the Arthur Ravenel Jr. Bridge, a 2.7-mile span across the Cooper River and Town Creek that opened in 2005, replacing the aging Grace Memorial Bridge (1929) and its companion Pearman Bridge (1966).

 A $531 million project — the largest construction job in South Carolina history and the largest cable-stayed bridge in the world when completed—the Ravenel Bridge not only has eight lanes carrying cars into and out of both communities, but also biking and running lanes, and serves as host to the world-renowned annual Cooper River Bridge Run.
 With its two 570-foot towers (15 feet higher than the Brooklyn Bridge) and a stunning view of Charleston Harbor and the Lowcountry landscape, the bridge is a photographer’s dream perch.